 - Posture Fix: Regular yoga aligns your body, reducing slouching.

-- Stress Relief: Mindful breathing calms your mind and loosens tense muscles for better back health.
+- Stress Relief: Mindful breathing calms your mind and loosens tense muscles, an important part of yoga for back health.

 “Yoga creates space in your body and calms your mind, both powerful tools against lower back pain.”